GaryWenneker/SitecoreInstall/README.md

 2. Use ps: 'nssm remove "{Name of the service}" confirm' to remove each service.
 3. Remove the IIS sites.
 4. Remove all databases via SQL management studio.
+5. Remove indices from Solr
-5. Remove the folders from the file system.
+6. Remove the folders from the file system.
 Now you should have completely removed the site.